ZEISS/zeiss-inspect-app-examples/AppExamples/misc/SQLExample/doc/Documentation.md

 ## Short description

 This example demonstrates how to access an SQL database from an App.
-For demonstration purposes, project keywords are written to or read from a database, respectively.
+For demonstration purposes, project keywords are written to or read from a database.

-The database access is implemented using [mysql-connector-python](https://pypi.org/project/mysql-connector-python/).
-A test database server is set up using [MySQL Community Server](https://dev.mysql.com/downloads/mysql/).
+The database access is implemented using [PyMySQL](https://pypi.org/project/PyMySQL/).
+You can set up a test database server using [MySQL Community Server](https://dev.mysql.com/downloads/mysql/).

-Besides, <a href="https://zeiss.github.io/zeiss-inspect-app-api/main/python_api/python_api.html#gom-api-settings">gom.api.settings</a> is used to save and restore entries made in a dialog.
+Besides, <a href="https://zeiss.github.io/zeiss-inspect-addon-api/2025/python_api/python_api.html#gom-api-settings">gom.api.settings</a> is used to save and restore entries made in a dialog.

 ## Highlights